Imagine Your Bedroom

-I was blissfully unaware that I was aphantasic for the first 27 years of my life.
+I was blissfully unaware that I have aphantasia for the first 27 years of my life.
 The thing about our minds is they are entirely private to us and we cannot have any real appreciation of the mechanics of someone else’s thoughts: do they think in colour, in video, in sound, in words?

 I suspect most people’s default position is that what happens in their mind is pretty much what happens in everyone’s mind.
 Well, I’m aphantasic and I can promise you it’s not.